-In the Britain At War project, Come and join the fight, enlist as a soldier, join the cause to help save our Country!
+In the Britain At War project,

+Come and join the fight, enlist as a soldier, join the cause to help save our Country!

-Our project this term teaches children about the causes, events and consequences of the First and Second World Wars, the influence of new inventions on warfare, how life in Great Britain was affected and the legacy of the wars in the post-war period.
+Our project this term teaches children about the causes, events and consequences of the Second World War, the influence of new inventions on warfare, how life in Great Britain was affected and the legacy of the war in the postwar period.